RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-09-dynamic-search-in-a-static-world.md

 <script src="https://gist.github.com/3076150.js?file=headerexcerp.html"> </script>

-Edward is making an XHR call to retrieve the RSS-feed `feed.xml` and then parses the xml.
+Edward Hotchkiss is making an XHR call to retrieve the RSS-feed `feed.xml` and then parses the xml.
 This is a pretty straight forward implementation, but I wanted to omit this extra XHR call and 'bootstrap' the information into the initial page.
 Therefore a liquid helper is used to create an JavaScript array with the relevant post information.
 This has the additional advantage that you can leverage liquid filter like